 - To prepare the mouth for dental implants, dentures or orthodontic treatment

 - A tooth is blocking another tooth from fully erupting or coming out

 - Repairing the damaged tooth will be far more expensive than extracting and replacing it

 Wisdom teeth are the third molars that often come out in the late teens or early twenties.
 If they erupt normally, wisdom teeth are harmless.
 But when the jaw is too small or your teeth are already crowded, you may experience problems.
 Your wisdom tooth can become impacted or wedged in the soft tissue.
 This may cause swelling, infection, and, in some cases, formation of cysts and tumors.
 Extraction of the wisdom tooth is necessary.

-Dr. Dores can best determine if a dental extraction is needed for decayed teeth and wisdom teeth that have not erupted yet.
-To find out more, please call our Longmeadow, MA office at 413-241-3995 or
+Trusted Longmeadow, MA dentist Dr. Dores can best determine if dental extractions is needed for decayed teeth and wisdom teeth that have not erupted yet.
+To find out more, please call our Longmeadow, MA dentist office at 413-241-3995 or

 set an appointment online.